Carolina Trekker

 The two babies continue to look for peanut butter sandwiches each day and stretch out on their bellies like a dog to nap on the deck railing.
 A favorite of theirs is apples.
 We enjoy it when they look in the kitchen window to let us know we are slow with our offerings.
 On a cool morning I took my coffee out on the deck.
 Bits of peanut butter sandwich were landing around me.

 A reminder that the squirrel kids had taken their breakfast up the tree.
-I had to chuckle.

 The tailess squirrel continues to forage on the ground around the birdfeeders.
 He can still be mistaken for a Guinea Pig and it is always fun to spot him.